 What is the average golf handicap?

 The average golf handicap is around 18.
 This handicap is considered to be a mid-range handicap and these golfers are referred to as mid handicappers.
-Golfers with any handicap lower than ten are considered low handicappers.
-Golfers who regularly score over 95 are considered high handicappers.

-To be considered an average golfer with an average handicap, the player needs to regularly score anywhere from 80-90 on a regular occasion.
 Average handicap golfers rarely three-putt and hit the golf ball with their driver over 250 yards.
 These players also play multi-piece balls due to the soft feel and sophistication provided by the design.

 What’s the average swing speed?

-The average swing speed with the driver is around 90 mph for an average distance of 215 yards.
+The average swing speed with the golf driver is around 90 mph for an average distance of 215 yards.

 Clubhead speed is directly related to the handicap of a golfer.
 Players with average swing speeds have a handicap that rests around 18.
 Professional golfers and advanced amateurs hit the ball over 275 yards routinely with a swing speed of over 105 mph on average.